bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 the log probabilities, which I generated and then calculated the expected value (mean) of the resulting distribution.
-Note: It's probably doesn't make sense to use GPT-3.5 to evaluate a GPT-3.5 output in the case of RAG, but perhaps makes sense for the smaller Curie model?
+Note: It's probably doesn't make sense to use GPT-3.5 to evaluate a GPT-3.5 output in the case of RAG, but perhaps makes sense for the smaller :code:`curie` model?

 Similarly, I did a similar exercise for GPT-4 using the following prompt: